bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

-The imeplementation of _Array Grouping_ feature (methods `Array.group`, `Array.groupToMap`) already exists within the current nightly build of SpiderMonkey.
-The code this tutorial is implementing alread exists in the `mozilla_unified` folder you have.
+The implementation of _Array Grouping_ feature (methods `Array.group`, `Array.groupToMap`) already exists within the current nightly build of SpiderMonkey.
+The code this tutorial is implementing already exists in the `mozilla_unified` folder you have.
 We can remove this using the version control software Mercurial.
 In this tutorial we will not be using Mercurial for anything other than to apply patches.

-Mercurial has the usefull feature of letting the user output the difference between their codebase and the current "head".
-This feature will be usefull to us for removing the existing implementation, as well to import the solutions to tasks given in each module.
+Mercurial has the useful feature of letting the user output the difference between their codebase and the current "head".
+This feature will be useful to us for removing the existing implementation, as well to import the solutions to tasks given in each module.

 The patch used to remove _Array Grouping_ feature can be found here:
 [`patch_remove_Array-group.diff`](../../diff_files/patch_remove_Array-group.diff).